23. oktober 2025 kl. 17:00 - 20:00

 Wrapping up

-The Board of PF CO₂ Management welcomes you to this fall’s event during Oslo Innovation Week: CCS Pit Stop 2025.
 This exclusive gathering convenes industry leaders to discuss significant investments, emerging technologies, flagship projects, and strategic partnerships driving the future of carbon capture and storage.
 Specifically, this event will take stock of the CCS status in and around the North Sea Basin and map the road ahead.

 Carbon Capture Champion 2025